isomerpages/moe-sthildassec/_hildan-experience/Our Curriculum/Craft & Technology (Art, Music, D&T, FCE).md

 **What We Desire**

-Empathetic and Self-directed Problem Solvers who are future-ready and be able to contribute give back to the community.
+Empathetic and Self-directed Problem Solvers who are future-ready and be able to contribute back to the community.

 **Subjects We Offer**